kuvivek/drivingTheoryInGermany/README.md

 **Comment**:  If persons are to be transported who must remain seated in a wheelchair during the journey, the transporting vehicle must be equipped with
 an appropriate wheelchair space.
 Both the wheelchair and the wheelchair user must be secured with appropriate systems.

-535.What may be the result of too little coolant in the engine?
+535. What may be the result of too little coolant in the engine?
 Too little coolant can
 ✅ lead to engine damage
-❌lead to an increase of fuel consumption
+❌ lead to an increase of fuel consumption
 ✅ lead to overheating of the engine
 **Comment**:  A lack of coolant can cause the engine to overheat, resulting in serious engine damage.
 For this reason, the engine coolant must be checked
 regularly, preferably weekly if the vehicle is driven a lot.